wp-graphql/docs.wpgraphql.com/src/content/docs/01-getting-started/install-and-activate.md

 }
 ```

-> If things aren't working at this point, you may need to [flush permalinks](http://localhost:8000/getting-started/install-and-activate#flush-permalinks)
+<Warning> If things aren't working at this point, you may need to [flush permalinks](http://localhost:8000/getting-started/install-and-activate#flush-permalinks)</Warning>

 ### Flush Permalinks